9u3/authgen/README.md

 # Usage.

 `amount` is now optional.
-If you don't qadd an amount, It will set to 15.
+If you don't add an amount, It will set to 15.

 ```python
 from authgen import Generator